moeed17/Solar-Irradiance-Forecasting-Using-Deep-Learning-Techniques/README.md

 that is the models have an accuracy of 99%.

 ### 5) Conclusions & Future Work
-This study and work present a comparative analysis of various neural network models for very short-term solar irradiance and wind power forecasting using the Karachi dataset.
+This study and work present a comparative analysis of various neural network models for very short-term solar irradiance forecasting using the Karachi dataset.
 The key findings indicate that the LSTM model outperforms the other models, achieving the highest and lowest R-squared and RMSE values, respectively.

 Future work could explore feature extraction techniques like time series decomposition to further enhance forecasting model performance.
 Additionally, the exploration of Liquid Neural Networks, which aim to achieve powerful predictions with fewer neurons and connections inspired by C. Elegans, shows promise.
 These approaches have the potential to offer more efficient and effective forecasting models.
 Examining these techniques and alternative architectures can expand and enhance the proposed forecasting models' applicability and generalizability.